 Cure CMD and the CMDIR partner with many national and international organizations with the goal of sharing data and information critical to finding treatments for CMD.

-My name is Harry and I’m 25 year-old with a passion for all things science.
+My name is Harry and I have a passion for all things science.
 I have Central Core Myopathy, a rare type of congenital muscular dystrophy, which is currently untreatable.
 I have a masters (MRes) in Neuromuscular sciences and a BSc in Biomedical sciences.

 Expert doctor (information to follow)